 Transfer lab course for science, engineering, and professional majors.
-Cover the nature of chemistry, atomic theory, electron configuration, structure, bonding, properties, composition and nomenclature of covalent and ionic substances.
+The nature of chemistry, atomic theory, electron configuration, structure, bonding, properties, composition and nomenclature of covalent and ionic substances.
 Introduces organic chemistry and biochemistry topics.
-Prerequisites: A year of high school chemistry or pass CH-150, or CH-104 and CH-105; pass MTH-095 with a C or better, or placement in MTH-105 or MTH-111; or instructor consent.
+Prerequisites: A year of high school chemistry or CH-150, or CH-104 and CH-105.
+Prerequisites: MTH-095 with a C or better or placement in MTH-105 or MTH-111